George Washington Williams

 About The First 28

 The First 28, graciously sponsored by the Greater Cincinnati Foundation, celebrates Black Cincinnatians who were the first in their fields.
-Each day during Black History Month, we will celebrate athletes, artists, business leaders, civil rights activists, educators, physicians and politicians.
+Each day during Black History Month, we will celebrate athletes, artists, business leaders, civil rights activists, educators, physicians, and politicians.

 The Voice of Black Cincinnati is a media company designed to educate, recognize, and create opportunities for African Americans.
-Want to find local news, events, job posting, scholarships, and a database of local Black-owned businesses?
+Want to find local news, events, job postings, scholarships, and a database of local Black-owned businesses?
 Visit our homepage, explore other articles, subscribe to our newsletter, like our Facebook page, join our Facebook group, and text VOBC to 513-270-3880.

 Images provided by Ohio State House